Conda and Mamba#

 Tip

-We recommend trying Mamba (https://mamba.readthedocs.io/en/latest/).
-It is a drop in replacement for Conda and is typically considerably faster.
+We recommend using Mamba (https://mamba.readthedocs.io/en/latest/).
+It is a drop in replacement for Conda and is typically faster.

 System Installation#

-We have a base install of Conda available as a module that can be accessed using
+We have a base install of Mamba and Conda from Miniforge available as a module that can be accessed using, for example,

 User Installation#